 Sarah ElliottTeam & Merchandise

 Sarah has ridden and owned horses for many years being a regular on the local show jumping scene in her youth.
-Now with her own business “U Name it” Embroidery, as well as being an Equine Touch Practitioner, Sarah still manages to find some time to ride her black mare, Tiddler
+Now with her own business “U Name it” Embroidery, as well as being an Equine Touch Practitioner, Sarah still manages to find some time to ride, with her new horse Jester taking her time.

-Sarah has enjoyed success in BSJA with her old mare Spangles, before selling her when she was expecting her son Ryan (now all grown up).
+Sarah has enjoyed success in BSJA with her old mare Spangles, before selling her when she was expecting her son Ryan (now all grown up, and making Sarah a Grand mother).
 Getting back into riding she still enjoyed show jumping, but began to move her alliance to showing and dressage when she had her coloured gelding Diesel.
 She then bought Melody, to compete in Dressage and Showing, and had success in both, especially affiliated Riding Horse classes.
 With the start of Sarah’s business, Kirsty Freeth took over the reins, where they then discovered Melody’s love for Show Jumping.
 Melody and Diesel became regular Team show jumping horses for WGRC, with Kirsty at the reins and Sarah in the collecting ring.
 The unfortunate passing of Melody, resulted in Sarah taking on Tiddler a young TB x Welsh Cob, and although inexperienced the pair have competed successfully in dressage, being part of the BD Team Quest dressage, as one of the Pink Unicorns.
-Tiddler as also proved herself to be quite a jumper, and has already been a team horse in 2015 with Kirsty on board.
+Tiddler due to injury has now been retired, so Jester now has big shows to fill.
 Sarah is responsible for Team merchandise and was one of the original members who set up the club.

 [email protected] 07810 867321